 Simge Erdogan is a curator PhD candidate and research fellow in the Department of Cultural Studies at Queen’s University, Canada.
 She is a member of the North American Cultural Diplomacy Initiative (NACDI).
-She obtained her BA degree in history from Bosphorus University and her MA degree in museum studies from University College London.
-She earned grants and scholarships from the European Union, Scientific and the Technological Research Council of Turkey and ISTEK Foundation.
-Between 2015 and 2018, she worked as a full-time curator at Rahmi M. Koc Museum in Istanbul, Turkey where she was involved in a variety of museum refurbishment, extension, and exhibition projects.
-Her collaborative projects with the UCL Institute of Archaeology, Science Museum London and art50.net are a few examples of the work that she has been carrying out in the areas of museum, arts, and culture since 2011.
+She obtained her BA degree in history from Bosphorus University and her MA degree in museum studies from University College London (UCL).
+She worked as a curator at Rahmi M. Koc Museum (Istanbul) where she was involved in a variety of museum refurbishment, extension, and exhibition projects.
+Her collaborative projects with the UCL Institute of Archaeology, Science Museum London and art50.net are a few examples of the work that she has been carrying out in the field of art and culture since 2011.
 Simge's current research encompasses cultural diplomacy, critical museology, and curatorial studies.
 Adopting an interdisciplinary approach, it aims to bring to light the diplomatic power of museums and their contributions to intercultural exchange, knowledge, and understanding.

 Jenean Marie Gilmer is a graduate student in heritage studies and public history at the University of Minnesota and holds an undergraduate degree in cultural studies and comparative literature.
 She has worked with the Minnesota Historical Society as a historic interpreter and The Sioux Chef, a pre-colonial indigenous food company and non-profit, in disrupting dominant cultural narratives and working towards developing decolonizing practices.
 Her current work focuses on building collaborative, community engaged and accountable projects like exhibits, archives, tours, and more, that center underrepresented and disappeared narratives in building economic as well as cultural capital in under resourced communities.